When Permanent Leadership Isn’t the Immediate Answer

 The Boardroom Checklist: 5 Crucial Interview Questions

-When the board interviews an interim candidate, traditional behavioral questions are functionally useless.
-Instead, utilize this targeted checklist to rigorously test for immediate operational readiness:
+When the board interviews an interim candidate, traditional behavioural questions are functionally useless.
+Instead, utilise this targeted checklist to rigorously test for immediate operational readiness:

-• “What will your first 10 days look like here, and what specific operational metrics will you prioritize to diagnose our current bottleneck?”
+• “What will your first 10 days look like here, and what specific operational metrics will you prioritise to diagnose our current bottleneck?”

 • What to listen for: A systematic, diagnostic approach that proves they know exactly how to audit a business at hyper-speed without making assumptions.